feature-engine/feature_engine/docs/user_guide/transformation/ArcsinTransformer.rst

     X = pd.DataFrame(breast_cancer.data, columns=breast_cancer.feature_names)
     y = breast_cancer.target

-    # Separate into train and test sets
+    # Separate data into train and test sets
     X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=0)

-Now we want to apply the arcsin transformation to the variables in the dataframe:
+Now we want to apply the arcsin transformation to some of the variables in the dataframe.
+These variables values are in the range 0-1, as we will see in coming histograms.

+First, let's make a list with the variable names:

 .. code:: python